 - a.
 Errors caused by reporting false information - b.
-Errors caused by reporting inaccurate information - c.
-Delays in reporting changes in household circumstances, work or school schedules, or provider arrangements - 12.04.3 Overpayments caused by the Child Care Provider shall include, but not be limited to errors caused by: - 1.Inaccurate reporting of licensing status, age or other Child Care Provider eligibility requirements - 2.Inaccurate reporting of the Child Care Provider's relationship to the child or the location at which care is given - 3.Inaccurate reporting of household circumstances - 1.Committing an illegal act, such as cashing a replacement check after falsely claiming that the original check was lost, stolen or destroyed - 2.Inaccurate reporting of actual charges, attendance or dates of service - 3.
-Any other false claim for goods or services provided - 4.
+Errors caused by reporting inaccurate information c.
+Delays in reporting changes in household circumstances, work or school schedules, or provider arrangements.

+12.04.3 Overpayments caused by the Child Care Provider shall include, but not be limited to caused by:

+- 1. Inaccurate reporting of licensing status, age or other Child Care Provider eligibility requirements - 2.
+Inaccurate reporting of the Child Care Provider's relationship to the child or the location at which care is given - 3.
+Inaccurate reporting of household circumstances - 4.
 The overpayment shall be considered as both Parent and Child Care Provider caused if the Parent and the Child Care Provider both participated in the action that caused the overpayment to occur.

 The Department shall make a preliminary determination of whether the overpayment was caused by a program violation based on the information and evidence and pursuant to these rules.
-Overpayments shall be considered and pursuedif the Parent or Child Care Provider withheld or provided false information on matters affecting eligibility, benefits or a claim for services.
+Overpayments shall be considered and pursued if the Parent or Child Care Provider withheld or provided false information on matters affecting eligibility, benefits or a claim for services.

-- 12.04.6 Where the Department makes a preliminary determination that a Parent or Child Care Provider may have committed a program violation, the case may be referred to the DHHS Fraud Investigation Unit pursuant to Title 22 M.R.S.A. §13 and the Department may pursue establishment of a program violation against the Parent and/or Child Care Provider administratively. - 12.04.7 A final determination that a program violation was made shall be made only as the result of a decision by an Administrative Hearing, a court, or waiver of the Administrative Hearing by the Parent and/or Child Care Provider.
+12.04.6 Where the Department makes a preliminary determination that a Parent or Child Care Provide may have committed a program violation, the case may be referred to the DHHS Fraud Investigation Unit pursuant to Title 22 M.R.S.A. §13 and the Department may pursue establishment of a program violation against the Parent and/or Child Care Provider administratively.

+12.04.7 A final determination that a program violation was made shall be made only as the result of a decision by an Administrative Hearing, a court, or waiver of the Administrative Hearing by the Parent and/or Child Care Provider.
 Failure to request an Administrative Hearing constitutes a waiver.